Urgent Care for Pre-employment Physical Exams

 Alcohol and drug tests can be performed in a number of ways.
 Breathalyzers, blood tests, urine tests, hair testing and even mouth swaps are all options.
 The chosen method depends on what the employer is looking for and how fast the results are needed.

-Aside from the basic checkup performed by the nurse, your doctor will also check your reflexes, range of motion (and joint health), heart health and respiratory function, hearing issues and pupil dilation.
-All of these basic checks can help give your doctor a more accurate picture of your health status.
+Aside from the basic checkup performed by the nurse, your provider will also check your reflexes, range of motion (and joint health), heart health and respiratory function, hearing issues and pupil dilation.
+All of these basic checks can help give your provider a more accurate picture of your health status.

-The doctor will also note any discomfort, pain or swelling you might be experiencing and ask you questions to see if you know what caused it and when it started.
+The provider will also note any discomfort, pain or swelling you might be experiencing and ask you questions to see if you know what caused it and when it started.

 When submitting to a pre-employment exam, keep in mind that the tests performed might changed based on: